 What about the Trial Run Expenses?

-Conducting the trial Runs is to verify the functioning and output of a Plant & Machinery.
-So, there might be revenue generation from the sale of such output.
-Its general practice is to capitalize on all such expenses after reducing its revenue.
+Trial runs are conducted to verify the functioning and output of the plant and machinery.
+Revenue might be generated from the sale of such output.
+It’s general practice is to capitalize on all such expenses after reducing its revenue.

-If there is any malfunction, vibrations, or faults in operation, then corrections are possible before it worsens.
+If there are any malfunctions, vibrations, or faults in operation, corrections are possible before they worsen.
 So, a trial run is a crucial step in installing Machinery.

 Installation of Machinery Journal Entry